xToken/CompMod/webpages/alien_overview.md

 ## Alien Changes vs Vanilla NS2

 ### Skulk:
+	- Maximum carapace armor decreased from 30 to 25
 	- Adjusted wallhop to allow better chaining of jumps
 	- Speed increased to 8.0 from 7.25
 	- Decreased model width by 10% from the front
 	- Decreased bite cone from 1.2 wide and 1.2 tall to 0.8 wide and 1.0 tall
 	- Skulks will respawn with their last evolved upgrades in full effect
 	- Automatically selected upgrades for Skulks is disabled
+	- Ground speed increased from 7.25 to 7.5
-	- Maximum carapace armor increased from 30 to 40
+	- Celerity walljump bonus increased from 1.2 to 1.5
 	- Parasite:
 		- Duration lowered from 44 to 30

 ### Gorge:
+	- Health increased from 160 to 250
+	- Base armor decreased from 75 to 30
+	- Maximum carapace armor decreased from 100 to 90
 	- Speed increased to 6.75 from 6.0
 	- Air control increased to 18 from 6
 	- Air friction lowered to .12-.15 from .2
 	- Cost increased from 8 to 10 pRes
 	- Upgrade cost unchanged at 1 pRes
-	- Health increased from 160 to 250
-	- Base armor decreased from 75 to 30
-	- Maximum carapace armor decreased from 100 to 90
 	- Gorges can put out structures that are on fire 100% of the time.
 	- Spit:
 		- Damage type changed to Normal